Network Transfer Quota

 A Linode you create mid-month will include a lower transfer amount than what’s listed on the pricing page, depending on how much time remains in the month.

-For example, if you create a Linode half-way through the month, it will come with half of the transfer listed for your Linode’s plan.
-Because your transfer quota is reset at the beginning of the next month, and you will see the full transfer amount at that time.
+For example, if you create a Linode half-way through the month, it comes with half of the transfer listed for your Linode’s plan.
+Because your transfer quota is reset at the beginning of the next month, and you see the full transfer amount at that time.

-If you remove a Linode before the end of the month, then the transfer it contributes to your pool will also be reduced according to the date the Linode was deleted.
+If you remove a Linode before the end of the month, then the transfer it contributes to your pool is also reduced according to the date the Linode was deleted.

-For example, if you create a Linode on the first of the month, then your pool will initially include the full transfer amount for that Linode’s plan.
-If you remove that Linode half-way through the month, then your pool total will be updated and reduced by half the Linode plan’s transfer.
+For example, if you create a Linode on the first of the month, then your pool initially includes the full transfer amount for that Linode’s plan.
+If you remove that Linode half-way through the month, then your pool total is updated and reduced by half the Linode plan’s transfer.

 How Overages Work

-If you use all available bandwidth in your network transfer pool, you can continue to use your Linodes normally, but you will be charged $0.01 for each additional GB at the end of your billing cycle.
+If you use all available bandwidth in your network transfer pool, you can continue to use your Linodes normally, but you are charged $0.01 for each additional GB at the end of your billing cycle.